CanSanliturk/AnalysisEngine/README.md

 Current Capabilities
 ---------------------
-* Tool can be used to create structural model including beam and truss elements, restraints and element releases.
+* Tool can be used to create structural model including frame elements, truss elements, various shell elements, restraints and element releases.

+* Bilinear membrane, incompatible membrane and drilling membrane are available for shell elements membrane action.
+For plate action, Mindlin's 4-Node Thick Plate formulation and 8-Node Thick Plate Formulation (Serendipity plate) are implemented.

 * Static analysis can be executed on created structural model.